 The financial information contained in this report for CCSSP members has not been individually audited, however this information does form part of the full financial statements for NGS Super.
-The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au/forms-and-publications/).
+The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au, then select Super Members > Fact Sheets, Reports & PDS > Annual Report).

-You can request a copy of the full audited accounts and the auditor's report by contacting the NGS Super Customer Service Team.
+You can request a copy of the full audited accounts and the auditor's report by contacting the NGS Super

-Investment of assets across the NGS Super investment options
+11. Investment of assets across the NGS Super investment options